decant09/bokeh/README.md

 - I want to have autonomy over posts I have made and be able to update or delete them if I desire.
 - I want to have autonomy over comments I have made and be able to delete them if I desire.
 - I want a page to be displayed if I click the delete icon warning me that I am about to delete content before I proceed.
-- I want success messages to appear when I have created, updated ot deleted content.
+- I want success messages to appear when I have created, updated or deleted content.
 - I want the comments to need prior approval from the admin before appearing on the website.
 - I want to be able to delete my profile (future implementation).
-- I want to be able to create posts with a category attached so that I can see all posts in a given category in one location. (future implementation)
+- I want to be able to create posts with a category attached so that I can see all posts in a given category in one location (future implementation).
-- I want to be able to add a post to my favourites so that I can view all my favourite posts in one location (future implementation)
+- I want to be able to add a post to my favourites so that I can view all my favourite posts in one location (future implementation).

 [Back to top](#contents)

 ### Design
 #### Colour Scheme
 I opted for a neutral colour scheme throughout the website mainly using greys, whites, and blacks.
 I opted for this approach because the photography is the core feature of the website.
-The photography will supply a splash of colour and the neutral surrounds will help to highliht it.
+The photography will supply a splash of colour and the neutral surrounds will help to highlight it.
 I used a soft green colour to highlight the messages that are displayed to the user when they have performed actions successfully.
 I used red when highlighting actions that need to be addressed by the user, for example during the authentication process.
-I also used red as a warning colour to alert the user then they are about to delete content.
+I also used red as a warning colour to alert the user when they are about to delete content.
 #### Typography
 I chose to use the default font supplied with Bootstrap as I found it to be simple and geometrically attractive.
 I wanted a simple font where readability was a strong characteristic.
-I didn't want to use a font that overly styled so as not to detract from the photography posts.
+I didn't want to use a font that is overly styled so as not to detract from the photography posts.
 #### Agile Development
-An agile development approach was taken to complete this project.
+An agile development approach was taken to create this project.
 A kanban board was created using GitHub Projects.
 User stories were assigned to the different areas of the kanban depending on their status.
 The areas were:
 - To Do
 - In Progress
 - Done